 Go to My Account.
 Under "Current Subscription" click "Cancel/Enable Rebills"

-Less likely you joined via CCBill, but if so, you can cancel by going here.
+Less likely, you may have joined via CCBill.
+If so, you can cancel by going here.

 Look in the top right hand corner of any page - we show when you are due to be rebilled, or if you don't have rebills, when your account is due to lapse.